rkayakr/sbitx/README.md

 ![sBitx image](sbitx.JPG)

 An improved version of the sBitx application designed for the sBitx hardware.
-Credit goes to the developers at HF Signals and A. Farhan for writing the initial code.
+This version is only for the 64 bit Raspberry Pi image that can be downloaded here.
+We do not support legacy, insecure, buggy, 32 bit platforms anymore.

 We now have a devepment team collaborating on improvements for the sBitx platform.
 Myself - W9JES, Jon - W2JON, Alan - N1QM and Jeff - KF7YDU.
 Thank you to all who provide countless hours to this project!